Field shaped up nicely for Wyndham Championship thanks to FedEx Cup playoff tweak

 “I’m really happy with this group of names and the field that we will have,” said Mark Brazil, the executive tournament director.

-Among those golfers sitting outside the top 70 on the points list who have committed include Adam Scott, Justin Thomas, Shane Lowry, Gary Woodland and Billy Horschel.
+Among those golfers outside the top 70 on the points list who have committed are Adam Scott, Justin Thomas, Shane Lowry, Gary Woodland and Billy Horschel.

 Thomas, who has won two PGA Championships, needs to have a good week to continue his season.